niklausgerber/Rapid-Bootstrap/README.md

 # Rapid Bootstrap
 «Rapid Bootstrap» is my toolkit for kickstarting web-projects, apps, and more.
-It includes a basic set of CSS elements optimized for perfect typography, a fluid grid system and all necessary JavaScripts to develop mobile friendly websites.
+It includes a basic set of CSS elements optimized for perfect typography, a super simple fluid grid system and all necessary JavaScripts to develop mobile friendly websites. «Rapid Bootstrap» is especially built for [Hammer](http://hammerformac.com).

-# Rapid Bootstrap for Hammer
-In the folder «_Rapid Bootstrap for Hammer» you will find all necessary files to build up your page with [Hammer](http://hammerformac.com).
 This nifty little tool by Riot can help you to build a static HTML site even faster.
+If you don't own a copy of hammer you will find everything processed in the «Build» folder.

 ## Disclaimer